 Thomas P. Krebs is a partner and litigation attorney with Foley & Lardner LLP.
 His practice focuses primarily on complex securities and commodities litigation.
-Mr. Krebs has represented public companies, officers and directors in federal securities fraud class actions and shareholder derivative lawsuits.
+Thomas has represented public companies, officers and directors in federal securities fraud class actions and shareholder derivative lawsuits.
 He also has represented a diverse group of banks, underwriters, broker-dealers, clearing firms and futures commission merchants in disputes before various self-regulatory organizations and state and federal courts.
-As a result of this national practice, Mr. Krebs has been admitted pro hac vice in many state and federal courts throughout the country.
-He is a member of the firm's Securities Enforcement & Litigation Practice.
+As a result of this national practice, Thomas has been admitted pro hac vice in many state and federal courts throughout the country.
+He is a member of the firm’s Securities Enforcement & Litigation Practice.

 - Representing numerous futures commission merchants in commodities-related claims brought by the Trustee of Sentinel Management Group, Inc.

 - Representing a prominent broker-dealer in a lawsuit alleging that its predecessor engaged in the practice of “yield burning” in connection with numerous municipal bond advance funding transactions.

 - Obtained the dismissal of a securities fraud putative class action brought against the founder and former CEO of a prominent office supply company.

 - Obtained the dismissal of a securities fraud putative class action brought against an energy company and all of its officers and directors.

 - Secured a favorable settlement for a prominent broker-dealer in a securities fraud action that it brought against numerous brokers and related parties.

 - Secured a favorable settlement for a Chicago clearing firm in a securities fraud action that it brought relating to the MJK Clearing stock loan scandal.